g8os/home/docs/tutorials/Create_a_vdisk_Boot_Image.md

 This tutorials will guide you through the steps to create a vdisk boot image and make it available on a central ARDB-based storage cluster.

 As an example we create a vdisk boot image for Ubuntu.16.04.2.
-With this vdisk boot image you can then boot a virtual machine in a G8OS resource pool, as documented in the tutorial [Boot a Virtual Machine in G8OS Resource Pool](Boot_VM_in_G8OS_Resource_Pool.md).
+With this vdisk boot image you can then boot a virtual machine in a G8OS resource pool, as documented in the tutorial [Boot a Virtual Machine in ZeroOS Rest API](Boot_VM_in_G8OS_Resource_Pool.md).

 Steps:
 - [Get your environment into shape](#setup-env)